Using Neem Oil: Making Neem Shampoo, Lotion And Cream

 Neem oil mixes readily with shampoos, lotions or creams.

 - Use 1 to 5 ml of neem oil for every 100 ml of shampoo or lotion/cream.
-(That's roughly half an ounce to 8 ounces).
+(That's about one half to one teaspoon to 4 ounces).

 - Adjust the amount according to the intended use.
 For every day use a lower concentration is good enough.
 If you are battling some skin disorder, dandruff, parasite or similar, you may want to use more.

-- Be aware that neem oil stinks!
-(Of sulfur and garlic.)
+- Be aware of the unpleasant smell of neem oil!
+(It is said to smell of sulfur and garlic.)
 So be careful with the amount you use.

 - Only mix a small batch at any one time, ideally only as much as you will use.
-(Neem oil is not necessarily stable when mixed with other substances.)
+(The active ingredients of neem oil are not necessarily stable when mixed with other substances, especially water.)

 - You can keep a flask of neem oil with an eye dropper in the bathroom.
 Just mix the shampoo or lotion with a few drops of oil in the palm of your hand.